bnb/site/_posts/2015-05-10-www-vs-no-www.md

 But don't worry, if your site doesn't get tons of traffic each day, this isn't something you need to worry about.
 Mostly people who are using cloud application providers like [Heroku][1] are affected by this.

-Another tiny weak spot on the big balloon that respresents all developers fighting for the abolition of *www* is definitely, that it if you set up a cookie for a domain like "www.mysite.org", the browser won't sent it out when accessing content on subdomains like "dumb.mysite.org".
+Another tiny weak spot on the big balloon that represents all developers fighting for the abolition of *www* is definitely, that it if you set up a cookie for a domain like "www.mysite.org", the browser won't sent it out when accessing content on subdomains like "dumb.mysite.org".
 But if don't use the *www* on your main domain, the cookie will be shared on all connections to all subdomains.

 ## Who shouldn't use www